kimkimani/guruspedia/content/articles/guide-to-creatinge-react-native-splash-screens-using-expo/index.md

 }
 ```

-Congratulations on Creatinge React Native Splash Screens Using Expo.
+Congratulations on Creating React Native Splash Screens Using Expo.
 Take your React Native skills to new heights and learn [How to Create Custom Dialogs in React Native](https://guruspedia.com/custom-dialogs-using-react-native/) like a pro.
 You will love it.

 ### Conclusion

-You now learned how to creatinge React Native Splash Screens Using Expo.
+You now learned how to create Expo React Native Splash Screens.
 For further understanding of the topic, consider the following references:

 -   [Creating Splash Screen Asset vianFigma](https://www.youtube.com/watch?v=QSNkU7v0MPc&t=1s&ab_channel=Expo)
 -   [IOS Caching of launch screens](https://docs.expo.dev/guides/splash-screens/#ios-caching)